 Here are 10 simple strategies to beat the rising cost of food and help your grocery dollars go further:

-2. Use sales and coupons.
+1. Buy produce in season.
+Check the food section in your newspaper to find the best buys for the week, based on fresh produce in season.
+Food in season is usually priced to sell.2.
+Use sales and coupons.
 Planning meals around what's on sale can lower your grocery bills, especially if you also use coupons (make sure they're for item you would buy anyway).
 Sunday newspapers are full of coupons and sales circulars to get you started.
 It's also a good idea to stock up on staples when they're on sale.
 "Buy one, get one free" is basically a technique to get you to buy twice as much as you need at half the price.

 3. Brown-bag it.
 Making lunch and taking it with you is a great money-saver and an excellent use of leftovers for meals at work, school, or wherever your destination.
 Pack a simple sandwich, salad, soup, wrap, and/or a hearty snack of cheese.
 Use freezer packs and containers to keep food at the proper temperature unless you have access to a refrigerator.